-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

-That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in Lexington.
+That’s why more people are looking to add devices like a Nest into their home.
+If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Lexington.

 • Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it for the next homeowner.
+For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase their personal information from the Nest before leaving it behind for the next resident.

-• Restart: Shuts your Nest down before rebooting it with your settings.
-Another method is to press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.
+• Restart: Shuts your Nest down and reboots it while saving your settings.
+Another way to restart is to press the outside of the Nest and hold it there until it goes black, and then pull your hand away.

-• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+• Schedule: This reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
+With this option, you’ll have to input a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi